-As the resident company of The Egg Center for the Performing Arts in Albany, ESDC is part of its highly successful dance season that presents many NY based, national and international dance companies.
-ESDC’s performances at professional, regional, and college theatres as well as community centers, art galleries, public playgrounds, public schools, libraries, museums, historic sites and storefronts include venues in MA, NYC and throughout 17 NYS counties.
-Within the Capital Region, ESDC has performed at Albany’s The Egg, Massry Center for the Arts, NYS Museum, WAMC’s The Linda, Sage College’s Opalka Gallery and Albany Institute of History and Art.
-Additional locations include: Troy’s historic Gasholder Building, Arts Center of the Capital Region and Troy Savings Bank Music Hall; Schenectady’s Proctors and Schenectady Museum; Cambridge’s Hubbard Hall.
-ESDC has performed at many of the area’s institutes of higher education including UAlbany, College of St. Rose, FMCC, HVCC, RPI, Russell Sage, Skidmore, SUNY Cobleskill, and Union.
-Performances at galleries and museums include Albany Institute of Museum and Art, Chesterwood Museum, Hyde Museum, NYS Museum, Olana State Historic Site, Schenectady Museum and the Opalka Gallery.
-Also, ESDC has been invited to perform at gubernatorial inaugurations, art center and gallery openings, senior centers, fundraising events for area school districts and other not-for-profit organizations, First Night celebrations for Albany, Saratoga, and Chatham, Albany’s First Friday and Tulip Festival and Troy’s Troy Night Out events.
+As the resident company of The Egg Center for the Performing Arts in Albany for 32 years, ESDC is part of its highly successful dance season that presents many NY-based, national, and international dance companies.
+ESDC’s performances at professional, regional, and college theaters, community centers, art galleries, public playgrounds, public schools, libraries, museums, historic sites, and storefronts include venues in MA, NYC, and throughout 17 NYS counties.
+Within the Capital Region, ESDC has performed at Albany’s The Egg, NYS Museum, WAMC’s The Linda, the Opalka Gallery, and Albany Institute of History and Art.
+ESDC was featured on WMHT’s AHA!: A House for Arts program in the Spring of 2020.
+Additional locations include Troy’s historic Gasholder Building, Arts Center of the Capital Region, and Troy Savings Bank Music Hall; Schenectady’s Proctors and Schenectady Museum; and Cambridge’s Hubbard Hall.
+ESDC has performed at many of the area’s institutes of higher education including College of St. Rose, FMCC, HVCC, Rensselaer, Russell Sage, Skidmore, SUNY Cobleskill, UAlbany, and Union.
+ESDC has been invited to perform at gubernatorial inaugurations, art center and gallery openings, senior centers, fundraising events for area school districts and other not-for-profit organizations, First Night celebrations for Albany, Saratoga, and Chatham, Albany’s First Friday and Tulip Festival, and Troy’s Troy Night Out events.
 NYC performances include Lincoln Center, Mulberry Street Theater, St. Mark’s Church and Ryan Theater for the DUMBO Festival and Riverside Theater.
-In MA, ESDC has appeared at Tanglewood and Jacobs Pillow Inside/Out.
+In MA, ESDC has appeared at the Chesterwood Museum, Tanglewood, and Jacob’s Pillow Inside/Out.

 Committed to bringing dance to underserved communities and populations through Arts-In-Education, ESDC offers performances and workshops in and around NYS’s Capital Region.
-Residencies, workshops and/or performances bring the excitement of exploring the creative process to children and young adults in both urban and rural schools.
-Our educational programs introduce and explore modern dance in a pure performing sense and utilize dance to teach curricula and enhance understanding in the connectedness of art and everyday life.
-ESDC has an ongoing partnership with Saratoga Performing Arts Center (SPAC) to expand their Classical Kids Program that introduces middle school students to the world of classical ballet and other dance forms.
-We are also one of the contributing artists to their virtual Learning Library.
+Residencies, workshops, and/or performances bring the excitement of exploring the creative process to children and young adults in both urban and rural schools.
+Our educational programs introduce and explore modern dance in a pure performing sense and utilize dance to teach curricula and enhance understanding of the connectedness of art and everyday life.
 By making these early connections with an art form, we create a respect for and understanding of the arts and its performing artists.
 This carries over into adult years and is passed down to future generations.
-Specially designed educational programming includes: Celtic Footprints, Choreophysics, Dance by Chance, From the mind of a single long vine, one hundred opening lives, If Books Could Dance!, Undercover Playground, and Science in Motion.
+ESDC partners with SPAC for its Classical Kids educational programs for middle school students.
+Specially designed educational programming includes Celtic Footprints, Choreophysics, Dance by Chance, If Books Could Dance!, Science In Motion, Undercover Playground, and From the Mind of a Single Long Vine, one hundred opening lives.

-ESDC’s outreach programming continues to expand as we bring our work to community centers, day care centers, public playgrounds, libraries, art galleries and centers for special populations.
-For ESDC’s outreach partnership with the Center for Disability Services, ESDC teaches creative movement workshops at the Smith Center (adult population) as part of the “Creative MOVEment” program, a one-of-a-kind collaborative community partnership with MOVE–Mobility Opportunities Via Experience.
-Our creative movement workshops for these populations are designed to introduce the joy of dance, movement for self expression and creativity into their everyday lives.
+ESDC’s outreach programming continues to expand as we bring our work to community centers, daycare centers, public playgrounds, libraries, art galleries, and centers for special populations.
+ESDC’s outreach partnerships have included organizations like the Center for Disability Services for which ESDC taught creative movement workshops at the Smith Center (adult population) and Langan School (ages pre-school – 21) as part of the “Creative Movement” program, a one-of-a-kind collaborative community partnership with MOVE–Mobility Opportunities Via Experience.
+Our creative movement workshops for these populations are designed to introduce the joy of dance, movement for self-expression, and creativity into their everyday lives.

 Our current Board of Directors includes: